6 Ways to Rethink Your Library Space and Make it Amazing

 When I first arrived at Stewart in 2010, the library was in pretty dismal shape.
 It was dark, dingy, cluttered and pretty much the opposite of student friendly.
 Over the course of five years, I gradually changed things up and redesigned our learning space into one that is flexible, collaborative, and fun to be in.
 Here’s six things we did to change up the space that you can apply in your own space as you rethink your library.

 Removing obstacles and clutter

 When I first got to Stewart in 2010, the collection hadn’t been weeded in decades.
 My supervisor had come in and gutted the worst of it before I got there, but even then, I was finding books on the shelves that hadn’t been checked out since 1971!
 Not only were the shelves cluttered, but they also took up all the space.
 About 50% of the floor space was taken up with massive floor shelving.
 Every inch of available wall space had shelving too.
 There was no room to breathe.
 The small instruction area had ten 60 x 36 heavy wooden tables and about fifty heavy wooden chairs that couldn’t stack.
 There were odd extra desks and tables taking up a ton of space too.
 Students were constantly bumping into furniture and each other.

-When we received a $5,000 grant from Lowe’s Toolbox for Education last year, it included money to get paint and painting supplies to add color to our library.
+When we received a $5,000 grant from Lowe’s Toolbox for Education in 2014, it included money to get paint and painting supplies to add color to our library.
 We have no windows, which is a problem that I haven’t been able to fix yet.
 With the dull beige walls, it felt kind of like a cave in there.
 So we brightened things up by adding blue and green to our walls.
 It’s made a huge difference in our space – it’s helped our library to become a more vibrant and active space.
 Even if we hadn’t been able to get the grant, the cost of paint and supplies was only a couple of hundred dollars, which many schools could get donated from local businesses or PTSA.

 Movement and Flexibility